modelica/ModelicaSpecification/Tutorial.md

   end when;
 ```
 When the equations of the when-clause are not activated it is not clear which variable to hold
-constant, either x or y.
+constant, either `x` or `y`.
 A corrected version of this example is:
 ```Modelica
   Real x,y;
 equation